SPARC-FAIR-Codeathon/SPARClet/README.md

     build_map_without_markers: creates the general flatmap with out feature markers

 ### leaflet_addons class

+This class wraps the interactive features added to the flatmap, allowing users to select which interactive features they want to use on the current flatmap.
+Newer interactive features can be added by extending this class.

     add_markers: adds markers to the location of the annotation feature

     hover: allows the user to hover over the flatmap and get real time feedback

     update_html: updates the widget at bottom right with label of the current object being hovered on

+### CustomWTKLayer class

+This class is a custom version of the WKTLayer class in ipyleaflet, used to pass the annotations in the flatmap to the html widget.

+    _get_data1: stores annotaion data in self.data

 ## Sparclet python package
 We welcome open source contributions to our library.
 There a many more functionalities that can be added to the flatmaps and we were restricted by the duration of the codeathon.
 We will be maintaining this library and making it more beneficial to the SPARC community.